m13253/JKSN/README.md

 JKSN specification
 ==================

-JKSN, prononced as Jackson, is an abbreviation of Jackson Compressed Serialize Notation, aims to be a binary serialization format compatible with JSON.
+JKSN, prononced as "Jackson", is an abbreviation of Jackson Compressed Serialize Notation, aims to be a binary serialization format compatible with JSON.

 JKSN stream can be further compressed with GZIP to get better results.